 today) but also on the second.
 Meanwhile this fashion is experiencing a revival in the so-called Midi-rings.

-In portraits of women wearing the “Saxon gown”, they are wearing huge plain coil chains, great
+In portraits of women wearing the “Saxon gown”, they are wearing huge gold chains, great golden

 Patterns: